Last Updated on December 11, 2020.

 Well, the first and most important reason is price; Mixers that can record multi-tracks are expensive, very expensive, in fact.

-I would only recommend you get one of those mixers if you are absolutely certain that you will be taking advantage of it’s funcitonality.
+I would only recommend you get one of those mixers if you are absolutely certain that you will be taking advantage of all of its functionality.

 For anyone who is starting out, or who likes to record on their own in their home studio, a simple Audio Interface with 2 or 4 inputs should be enough.

-If, however, you need to record a podcast, mix music at live events, etc. definitely get a mixer.
+If, however, you need to stream a podcast with lots of guests, mix music at live events, etc. then a mixer might be a better alternative.

 I hope this information was helpful!